stayradiated/rxnn/README.md

 ## License

-Private repository - see license terms with the repository owner.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---